Calgary coach in limbo after allegedly using racial slurs

 “Allegations of this nature, we take very, very seriously.
 This is subject matter that has no place in our organization,” Treliving said.
 “Now it’s my job to find out exactly what’s taken place.”

 He said he had spoken with Peters and has had two conversations with Aliu by phone.
-Treliving offered no timeline and later announced Peters would not be behind the bench against the Sabres.
-Associate coach Geoff Ward will handle the coaching duties in Peters’ place.
+Treliving offered no timeline and said he didn’t know if Peters would be behind the bench against the Sabres.

 The NHL called the alleged behavior “repugnant and unacceptable,” but held off commenting pending further investigation.